p2-inc/keycloak-orgs/admin-portal/README.md

 yarn
 ```

-Then, start a Keycloak, create a public OIDC client with `http://localhost:3000` Root URL, and update the `public/keycloak.json` file with the client config.
+Then, start a Keycloak server (use hosted [Phase Two](https://phasetwo.io/dashboard/) for easy testing), create a public OIDC client with `http://localhost:3000` Root URL, and update the `public/keycloak.json` file with the client config.

 Finally, run the development server: